bgd-labs/aave-proposals/src/20230831_AaveV2_Eth_ChaosLabsRiskParameterUpdates/ChaosLabsRiskParameterUpdates.md

 A proposal to:

-(1) Reduce the Liquidation Threshold (LT) and Loan-To-Value (LTV) for sixteen (16) frozen collateral assets on Aave V2 Ethereum.
+(1) Reduce the Liquidation Threshold (LT) and Loan-To-Value (LTV) for fourteen (14) frozen collateral assets on Aave V2 Ethereum.

-(2) Increase Reserve Factors for all collateral assets on Aave V2 Ethereum.
+(2) Increase Reserve Factors for collateral assets on Aave V2 Ethereum.

 ## Motivation